Skip to main content

 Tables, figures, appendices and supporting information

-Figures such as images should be included in the text with a supporting caption underneath, and also supplied as an uploaded separate file when the manuscript is submitted.
+Figures such as images should be included in the body of the text and also supplied as an uploaded separate file when the manuscript is submitted.

-Tables should be supplied in the main text of your manuscript as text using the “table” function in your word processor, along with a supporting caption underneath.
+Tables should be supplied in the main text of the manuscript as text using the word processor “table” function.

 Appendices will be published after the references.
 For submission they should be supplied as separate files but referred to in the text.